KavitaGitCode/PreplaceJS/session-5-task/concepts.md

 Plz check "this.md"

-# first class function in JS

-Functions are first-class citizens in JavaScript.
+# Functions are first-class citizens in JavaScript

 You can pass functions to other functions as arguments, return them from other functions as values, and store them in variables.

-## 1. The ability to use function as values and Assign function to variable
+## 1. Assign function to variable and use function as values

 ```javascript
 const age = function(birthYear){